XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ##### 2.1.1.1. **`MPTokenIssuance`** Ledger Identifier

-The key of an `MPTokenIssuance` object is computed using a SHA512-Half of the following values, concatenated in order:
+The key of an `MPTokenIssuance` object is computed using the SHA512-Half of the following values, concatenated in order:

 * The `MPTokenIssuance` space key (0x007E).
 * The transaction `Sequence` number from `MPTokenIssuanceCreate` transaction that was used to create the issuance.